10 styling products you need if you have short hair

 Try a sugar spritz for light texture

 If you want to create the look of wavy hair without the need for something as heavy as a hair gel or the effort of a curling iron, this product is suitable for all hair types.
 “Short hair usually requires a bit more styling on the day-to-day, so I would suggest Wella Professionals EIMI Sugar Lift, which gives hair a light, crunch-free texture,” says hairstylist Renya Xydis.
-“No need for heavy styling pastes or clays… just a light spritz of this and you’re good to go.”
+“No need for heavy styling gels or clays… just a light spritz of this and you’re good to go.”
 Similar to a texturising spray, mist this over damp hair and scrunch your hair up with your fingers to build volume.
 Finish by either letting your hair air dry or use a hairdryer on a light heat setting.

 Play with a sea salt spray

 “Label M Sea Salt Spray is a must,” says Nathan Cherrington, owner and Artistic Director of Toni&Guy Concord.
-“This product gives instant texture and natural volume, and also creates that lived-in and effortless finish that short haired girls long for.”
+“This sea salt spray gives instant texture and natural volume, and also creates that lived-in and effortless finish that short-haired girls long for.”

 Boost shine with a wax

 "Less is More Honeywax provides hold with light shine,” says hairstylist Barney Gleeson of Salon Baby Hair.
-“Use your fingertips to get some out of the pot, warm it between the palms of your hands and scrunch it through your hair for texture and definition after it’s been blow-dried.”
+“Use your fingertips to get some out of the pot, warm it between the palms of your hands and scrunch it through your hair for texture and definition after it’s blow-drying.”

-Have you tried any of these products before?
+Have you tried any of these hair products before?
 How did you like them?
 What do you think are the best products for styling short haircuts?
 Tell us in the comments below.

 Main image credit: Getty